DJ-Dingo/pibooth-oled-display/README.rst

 **SPI** OLED devices **wire** setup  **without** and **Logic Level Converter**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have a 8 pins OLED device with **Vin** connect 5v to Vin and leave VCC empty.
+If you have a 8 pins OLED device with **Vin** connect 3v3 to Vin and leave VCC empty.
-(or check the internet for more info on your device)
+(or check the internet for more info on how to setup your device)

 ======== ============ ========== =============== ============================================================
 7 Pins   Remarks      RPi-PIN    RPi GPIO        Info